OriginProtocol/origin/README.md

 [demo.originprotocol.com](http://demo.originprotocol.com)

 To use the demo, you will need to first install the [Metamask Chrome Browser Extension](https://metamask.io/).
 If you want to create a listing or make a purchase, you will need to have fake Rinkeby ETH.
-You can get some for free using the [Rinkeby Authenticated Faucet](https://faucet.rinkeby.io).  **Be careful not to mix up your test wallet with you real one.**
+You can get some for free using the [Rinkeby Authenticated Faucet](https://faucet.rinkeby.io).  **Be careful not to mix up your test wallet with your real one.**

 This demo uses our IPFS gateway which is run as a community service and is available at gateway.originprotocol.com.